-Based on a site plan prepared by Thienes Engineering, Inc., the site will be developed with one (1) new commercial/industrial building.
-The new building will be located in the central area of the site and will be $113,000\pm\,\mathrm{ft^2}$ in size.
-Dock-high doors will be constructed along a portion of the western building wall.
-The building will be surrounded by asphaltic concrete pavements in the parking and drive areas, and Portland cement concrete pavements in the loading dock area.
-Limited areas of landscaped planters and concrete flatwork may also be included in the proposed development.
+A water quality management plan, identified as WQMP Site Map 3836, prepared by Theines Engineering, Inc., has been provided to our office.
+Based on this plan, the subject site will be developed with a $480,107\pm$ ft2 warehouse building.
+Dock-high doors will be constructed along the western portion of the building wall.
+The building is expected to be surrounded by AC pavements in the parking and drive areas, PCC pavements in the loading dock area, and concrete flatwork and landscaped planters throughout the site.